RickGriff/decimath/README.md

 **Convert string to DeciMath-format BN for a contract call:**

-`makeBN.makeBN1`  // convert a string to a uint representation of a decimal in BN form - for input to DeciMath functions via web3.
+`makeBN.makeBN18`  // convert a string to a uint representation of a decimal in BN form - for input to DeciMath functions via web3.

 Example:

-`makeBN18(‘0.0123’)`    // return new BN(12300000000000000)
+`makeBN18(‘0.0123’)`    // returns new BN(12300000000000000)

 **Convert a returned DeciMath-format BN to a Decimal:**